CapricanDRJ/witchers_shakespeare/index.md

 Once more I step into the fray, my friends,

-This kingdom, Watchers, long in slumber steeped,
+This kingdom, Witchers, long in slumber steeped,

 Shall rise anew, its glory I shall mend,

 Beneath my hand, a destiny unreeled!

-*[Enter Minos, now the leader of Watchers]*
+*[Enter Minos, now the leader of Witchers]*

 **[Minos]**